sara-sabr/ITStrategy/_drafts/en/working-in-the-open-part-1.md

 An interesting phenomena has been observed by the United Kingdom Ministry of Justice (see [blog post](https://mojdigital.blog.gov.uk/2017/02/21/why-we-code-in-the-open/)).
 It turns out that people that knew their work would be visible to the public had a tendency to write better quality code.
-This is not intended to be
+This is not intended to be some kind of big brother behaviour.
+The goal really is to increase collaboration and transparency.
+It just so happens that humans tend to be more careful about what they write when they know people outside their teams may read their work.

 ## When